grallucas/maic/content/Learning_Resources-Pt1_LearningAI copy.md

 ## What Connects All of AI?
 It's quite challenging to find a global similarity between all portions of a field as large as artificial intelligence.
-However, there is a "loss function" associated with every AI network -- some learning methods may just rely on it more than others.
+However, there is a "loss" associated with every AI network -- some learning methods may just rely on it more than others.

-Look at the below image to visualize this process.
-This is a representation of a neural network (implementation of an "AI") learning in order to become better.
-Its goal is to minimize the loss (reach the bottom of the hill) such that it is closer to an answer we want.
-We will go over the details of this "loss", as well as how it's minimized, in a later module.
+Look at the below image to visualize this "loss" process.
+This short gif is a visualization of an AI network learning.
+As the network gets closer to the bottom of the hill, it gets closer to an answer we want it to achieve.
+Therefore, "height" in this scenario is the "loss" or **difference between what the AI network achieved and what we wanted it to achieve**, and the other dimensions in this graphic are the weights/parameters the AI network can change to get to the bottom of the hill.

 <img src = '../maic/img/article_content/grad_descent.gif' height = 200px style = "text-align: center;"><br/><br/>

+To recap, **all AI algorithms have the goal of reaching the bottom of hills like this!** We will go over the details of this "loss", as well as how the AI knows how to travel down it, in a later module.

 ## Different Types of Learning